-The Betta, or Siamese fighting fish, Is a vibrant tropical freshwater fish that is often kept in homes and offices as a pet.
+The betta fish, also known as the Siamese fighting fish, is a vibrant tropical freshwater fish that is often kept in homes and offices as a pet.
 The species is native to Thailand, Cambodia and neighboring regions where it usually inhabits drainage ditches, canals, and rice paddies.
 The betta fish first became popular in the early 19th century due to their territorial and combative nature.

 Interesting facts on betta fish life